Easdale

 Easdale (Eilean Èisdeal) is one of the Slate Islands, in the Firth of Lorn, Scotland.
 Once the centre of the Scottish slate industry, there has been some recent island regeneration by the owners.
-This is the smallest of the Inner Hebrides' inhabited islands and is "home to traditional white-washed cottages, a small pub and disused slate quarries".
-One of the latter, filled with water, is used for swimming.
+This is one of the smallest of the inhabited islands of the Inner Hebrides and is home to traditional white-washed cottages and disused slate quarries.
+The island supports a successful arts programme and an award-winning museum and is without cars or streetlights.

-A ferry sails from Easdale to Ellenabeich (Gaelic: Eilean nam Beathach) on the nearby island of Seil (Gaelic: Saoil), which is separated from Easdale by only a narrow channel.
-Confusingly, Ellenabeich is sometimes known as Easdale as a result of its traditional connections with the island.
+A ferry sails from Easdale to Ellenabeich on the nearby island of Seil (Gaelic: Saoil), which is separated from Easdale by only a narrow channel.
+Confusingly, Ellenabeich is sometimes known as 'Easdale' as a result of its connections with the island.

 Etymology

 In 1549, Donald Monro, "Dean of the Isles" wrote, in brief reference to Easdale, of an island "namit in the Erische Leid Ellan Eisdcalfe" However the derivation of "Eisdcalfe" and this word's etymological relationship to "Easdale" is not clear.
-Haswell Smith (2004) notes that eas is Gaelic for "waterfall" and dal is Norse for "valley".
+Haswell-Smith (2004) notes that eas is Gaelic for "waterfall" and dal is Norse for "valley".
 Nonetheless, it is not clear why either description should apply to the island which is low lying and has no waterfalls.
+Similarly, Gaelic Place-Names of Scotland states that the first element is obscure, the second is the Norse dalr.

 The Gaelic name, Èisdeal ([ˈeːʃtʲəl̪ˠ]) or Eilean Èisdeal has a long vowel and local folk legend attributes this to a derivation from èist thall "listen to that yonder".
-Gaelic Place-Names of Scotland states that the first element is obscure, the second Norse dalr.
-It is not clear if this Èisdeal shares its derivation with Gleann Èisdeal (Glen Ashdale) (Glen of Ash trees) on the Isle of Arran.
+It is not clear if this Èisdeal shares its derivation with Glen Ashdale/Gleann Èisdeal (Glen of Ash trees) on Arran.

-Ellenbeich is usually analysed as Eilean nam Beathach ([ˈelan əm ˈpɛhəx]) "island of the animals" but this may be a reflex of an earlier and homophonous form Eilean nam Beitheach "island of the birch trees".
+Ellenabeich or Ellenbeich appears to be from the Gaelic Eilean nam Beathach ([ˈelan əm ˈpɛhəx]) "island of the animals" but this may be a reflex of an earlier and homophonous form Eilean nam Beitheach "island of the birch trees".

+Geography and Geology

+Easdale lies in the Firth of Lorn little more than 200 m west of the shores of the island of Seil.
+Mull is some 5 km to the north west.
+A scattering of islands, large and small, lie to the south including Luing, Belnahua and the Garvellachs.
+The highest point on Easdale is only 38 metres above sea level but offers commanding views in all directions.

+The Easdale Slates were created in the Ordovician period about 440 million years ago.
+The rock is blue-black in colour, contains significant quantities of iron pyrites and features a ripple that distinguishes it from slates found in Wales and Cornwall.
+The slate beds are tilted at an angle of circa 45 degrees.